AboutPaulC/Combinations/README.md

 - 3...........1:35:31.672425.........813,099
 - 4...........
 Running Now...
 And thats as far as you can get on a Pi before it runs out of memory, oh well...

+I ran the 5 digit combination on my MBP, it took 12:34:23.184416 to generate 7,032,501,993 combinations...
+If anyone has a spare super computer lying about to keep testing thatd be great, maybe at some point i'll setup a cloud based instance and run it from there so i can still use my MBP...